 In accordance with ASC 450-20, "Loss Contingencies," the Company accrues an undiscounted liability for those contingencies where the incurrence of a loss is probable and the amount can be reasonably estimated.
 The Company also discloses the amount accrued and the amount of a reasonably possible loss in excess of the amount accrued, if material and if the amount can be reasonably estimated.
 The Company does not record liabilities when the likelihood that the liability has been incurred is probable but the amount cannot be reasonably estimated, or when the liability is believed to be only reasonably possible or remote.
-However, for liabilities that are reasonably possible but not probable, the Company discloses the amount of reasonably possible loss or range of reasonably possible loss, if material and if the amount can be reasonably estimated.
-The Company evaluates, at least quarterly, developments in its legal matters that could affect the amount of liability that has been previously accrued, and makes adjustments as appropriate.
+However, for liabilities that are reasonably possible but not probable, the Company discloses the amount of reasonably possible loss, if material and if the amount of liability that has been previously accrued, and makes adjustments as appropriate.
 Significant judgment is required to determine both probability and the estimated amount.
-The Company may be unable to estimate a possible loss or range of possible loss due to various reasons, including, among others: (i) if the damages sought are indetermined, (ii) if there are novel or unsettled legal theories presented.
+The Company may be unable to estimate a possible loss or range of possible loss due to various reasons, including, among others: (i) if the damages sought are indeterminate, (ii) if there are significant factual issues to be determined or resolved, and (v) if there are novel or unsettled legal theories presented.
 In such instances, there is considerable uncertainty regarding the ultimate resolution of such matters, including a possible eventual loss, if any.